South Carolina Practice Tests

 If the out-of-country license has expired, an applicant must successfully complete all the necessary tests.

-South Carolina Knowledge Test
+More about the South Carolina Knowledge Examination

-All questions are based on the information available in the driver's manual.
+Answers are available in the driver’s manual.